 Costs In Iceland

 Following the currency crash in 2008 prices in Iceland have crept up again.
 Iceland is expensive, there’s no if, and or but about it.
 In fact it’s back to being on of the—if not THE most expensive countries in Europe according to a study by The Independent.
+But by choosing the right time to visit Iceland you can drop your costs significantly.

 …the majority of Iceland’s food products, goods & fuels are shipped in from Europe… -Patrick Horsfield